 A few rains before 2020 set its eyes upon the future, I planted three sunflower seeds in a pot.
 I’d gone to visit my grandmother, something I didn’t do as often as I should have and something that always ended with me leaving with more than I had arrived.
 That time, I left with an envelope of sunflower seeds and mountains of pots she had no use for as a mother of a proper playground for roots.

 I bought some soil from my neighbourhood nursery.
-I remember an old man with a thick white moustache having coffee with the proprietor.
-A round beige top hat stood proud and immaculately clean on his bald head, whispering stories of what it’s seen and survived to the tired, migratory photographs scattered across the only wall free of foliage.
-His forehead dissected by rivers given depth and stature by the darkness of the interior of the shop.
+I remember an old man with a thick white moustache having coffee with the proprietor, the tips of his fur tinted brown.
+A round beige top hat stood proud and immaculately clean on his bald head, whispering stories of what it has seen and survived to the tired, migratory photographs scattered across the only wall free of foliage.
+His forehead was dissected by rivers given depth and stature by the darkness of the interior of the shop.
 He asked timidly if I was planning on planting my jumper, a hand-me-down from my grandmother that she had laboriously embroidered herself, the threads of which formed a sort of wildflower still life.
 I remember smiling uncomfortably.
 These’ll grow whether we like it or not, I replied.

 Four floors up, balcony looking south into the apparent vastness of this place which mostly feels like the place people go to give up.
 Soil in pot, three seeds well-spaced out, laid to rise in their lifebed.
 Water.
 Song.
 And what costume shall the poor girl wear to all tomorrow’s parties, a hand-me-down dress from who knows where, to all tomorrow’s parties.